iurii-chernigin/audio-streaming-data-platform/README.md

-# Data Platform for Music Streaming Service
+# Data Platform for Audio Streaming Service

 This data platform is design to solve the following problems:
 - Business Intelligence: prepared data will allow analytics to assess the state of the business at various levels.